Three Little Bops: Plot

 He disguises himself, reentering in a fur coat, playing a perfect rendition of the Charleston on a ukulele (cut short when the piano player pig recognizes him and tosses a banana peel).
 The Wolf returns, hidden inside a houseplant.
-He pops up and begins playing his trumpet, but the pig playing the double bass fires a plunger off the strings and blasts the Wolf out of the building.
+He pops up and begins playing his trumpet, but the pig playing the double bass shoots a plunger off the strings and blasts the Wolf out of the building.
 For his third try, the Wolf shows up in a drum major outfit playing a big bass drum to the tune of "Don't Give Up the Ship".
 The Bops' drummer throws a dart and deflates the bass drum.
 Humiliated, the Wolf leaves.
 The pigs shut and lock the door to ensure he cannot get in again.

 He returns with a large cylinder of TNT and says, "I'll show those pigs that I'm not stuck!
 If I can't blow it down, I'll blow it up!"
 One of the pigs blows out the fuse, so the Wolf carries the cylinder a few feet away from the door to light it a second time.
 He has moved too far away and as he is carrying it back to the door of the building, it explodes and the Wolf is killed.

 The narrator says that the explosion that killed the Wolf did not send him to Heaven but down to "the other place", where his trumpet playing improves.
 When the pigs hear this, one of them says, "The Big Bad Wolf, he learned the rule: you gotta get hot to play real cool!"
 The Wolf's spirit then rises up through the floor and, now playing expertly, joins in for the final notes, prompting the pigs to alter their band's name to "The Three Little Bops Plus One".